nbarbettini/little-aspnetcore-book/chapters/mvc-basics/create-models.md

 }
 ```

 This class defines what the database will need to store for each to-do item: an ID, a title or name, whether the item is complete, and what the due date is.
-Each line defines a property of the class, its type (boolean, string, guid), and getters and setters for the property (which makes it read/write).
+Each line defines a property of the class: its name, its type (boolean, string, guid), and getter/setter methods (which makes the property read/write).

 > A **g**lobally **u**nique **id**entifier (guid or GUID) is a long string of letters and numbers, like `43ec09f2-7f70-4f4b-9559-65011d5781bb`.
 Because they are random and are extremely unlikely to ever be accidentally duplicated, they are commonly used for things like IDs.